RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 Note: The value in the name field should read exactly as your controller reports it.

 ### Step 2.5 - Forcing the Pi to reconnect to the controller
-If your controller doesn't automatically reconnect when you restart the Pi, this process should force the connection.
+**If** your controller doesn't automatically reconnect when you restart the Pi, this process should force the connection.
+Some users have reported it will work without this if you wait for Emulation Station to fully load before turning on your controller.

 `sudo nano /bin/connect-bluetooth.sh`